Laura Baugh: Professional career

 She turned professional in 1973 and after signing with the International Management Group, soon had lucrative contracts with Ford, Rolex, Suzuki, The Ladies Home Journal, Wilson, Bermuda's Tourist Bureau and Colgate Palmolive.
 She had not yet turned 18, so she was ineligible to join the LPGA Tour, but was eligible to play in Japan.
 She played several events on the LPGA of Japan Tour, where her appearance attracted immense interest and publicity.

 She earned her LPGA Tour card on her first attempt in 1973, and the very next week placed second in her tour debut.
 She earned 1973 Rookie of the Year honors.

 During her professional golf career from 1973 through 2001, Baugh earned 71 top-10 finishes, including ten runners-up.
 She earned significant prize money, and supplemented this with even greater earnings from endorsements and golf outings.

 She has worked as a television announcer for The Golf Channel.

 After her LPGA Tour career, she became a member of the Legends Tour, formerly known as the Women's Senior Golf Tour, was part of the process to make the U.S. Senior Women’s Open a reality and played in the 2018 inaugural event at the Chicago Golf Club.

-Private life
+Personal life

-Baugh has been married four times, in her second and third marriage (divorced in 1985 but remarried two years later) to PGA Tour winner Bobby Cole, the father of her seven children, including professional golfer Eric Cole, who played on the Korn Ferry Tour since 2016 and qualified for the 2022–23 PGA Tour.
+Baugh has been married four times, in her second and third marriage (divorced in 1985 but remarried two years later) to PGA Tour winner Bobby Cole, the father of her seven children, including professional golfer Eric Cole, who was the 2022–23 PGA Tour Rookie of the Year.

 Despite her successful start and prodigious talent, alcoholism and emotional problems took over her life, and she never won an LPGA tournament.
 Her drinking caused spontaneous bleeding that could have ended her life, had she not sought treatment that included time at the Betty Ford Clinic in 1996.
 She described her battle with alcohol in a 1999 book titled "Out of the Rough."

 After 25 years living in Orlando, Florida, Baugh moved to Augusta, Georgia, in 2013 and to Ponte Vedra Beach, Florida in 2016, to serve as a golf instructor at Sawgrass Country Club.